rvsitebuilder/developer-docs/en/page-type.md

 <a name="Non-editable-system-page"></a>
 ### Non-editable system page

-Non-editable system page is the page that render directly from blade engine but **cannot** be edited on WYSIWYG including page properties such as Slug URL, SEO options, META tags, and etc.
+Non-editable system page is the page that render directly from blade engine and **cannot** be edited on WYSIWYG including page properties such as Slug URL, SEO options, META tags, and etc.

 End-users may link to it on the system page hyperlink's selection list.